akelii/itucsdb1611/docs/user/member2.rst

       And you can access which you want easily.

-4. You can sort the member informations according to Title, Full Name, E-Mail and Followers|Following number.
+4. You can sort the member information according to Title, Full Name, E-Mail and Followers|Following number.

 .. figure:: member2/11-sorting_result.png